shieldskcd/TryNot2Die/FileStructure.md

     - README.md = The ReadMe for the Game
     - FileStructure.md = This file.
     | Try Not to Die
+         - auditorium.rpy (Covers actvities in the auditorium)
+         - courtyard.rpy (Covers activities in the courtyard)
+         - deaths.rpy (various death scenes)
          - gui.rpy
          - main.rpy (Main file)
+         - maze.rpy (all actions in the maze)
          - options.rpy
          - screens.rpy
          - script.rpy
+         - secret_room.rpy (the secret room area)
+         - statue_area.rpy (all actions in the statue area)
             | game
                 | audio
                 | gui